subramanyaaithal/MyFinalProject/README.md

 #ILeanAndroid

-An App telling people who wants to learn android App Development.
+An App telling people about ways to learn android App Development.

 ##Technical Details